siwoonlee/siwoonlee/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=siwoonlee)](https://github.com/siwoonlee)

+### Publications
+- [First-Auther] "Stock Market Forecasting with Super-High Dimensional Time-Series Data Using ConvLSTM, Trend Sampling, and Specialized Data Augmentation", Volume 161, 15 December 2020, 113704, pages 1-19, Expert Systems With Applications.
+[IF 2020: 6.954] (SCIE).
+- [Co-Auther] "Defect-Detection Model for Underground Parking Lots Using Image Object-Detection Method", Computers, Materials and Continua (CMC), vol. 66, no.3, pp. 2493-2507, 2021 [IF 2020: 3.772] (SCIE)
+- [Co-Auther] "Correlation Analysis between Air Temperature and MODIS Land Surface Temperature and Prediction of Air Temperature Using TensorFlow Long Short-Term Memory for the Period of Occurrence of Cold and Heat Waves."
+Remote Sensing 12.19 (2020): 3231.
+[IF 2019: 4.509] (SCIE)

 <!--
 **siwoonlee/siwoonlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.